Here you can find all frequent questions and answers on generic issues regarding the use of digital certificates and electronic signatures.

 • Step 4: The certification authority of a qualified digital certificate provider creates the digital certificates for the end-user and notifies him/her about when and how they can be used.

-The address on the application form should be where the end-user/applicant will be in order to collect, in person, the secure digital signature creation device (and sign the delivery note).
-You will need to enter a mobile phone number, where you'll receive a notification when your certificates are issued and the PIN code for your secure digital signature creation device.
+The address on the application form should be where the end-user/applicant will be in order to collect, in person, the qualified digital signature creation device (and sign the delivery note).
+You will need to enter a mobile phone number, where you'll receive a notification when your certificates are issued and the PIN code for your qualified digital signature creation device.
 At this point, it is not possible to issue digital certificates without a mobile phone number.

 2. Your request will be examined and approved/rejected by Byte, in its capacity as a registration authority.
-For example, any requests that do not include a delivery address for the secure digital signature creation device, VAT number, mobile phone number, etc. will be rejected.
+For example, any requests that do not include a delivery address for the qualified digital signature creation device, VAT number, mobile phone number, etc. will be rejected.
 Once your application is approved by the registration authority, it will be transferred to the certification authority, i.e. Byte's Trust Center.

-5. Upon the delivery of the secure digital signature creation device, that the user must collect in person, they will also need to provide a copy of their ID (both sides) that will be checked against the original.
+5. Upon the delivery of the qualified digital signature creation device, that the user must collect in person, they will also need to provide a copy of their ID (both sides) that will be checked against the original.
 Furthermore, the user will need to sign the application form and insert the delivery date.

 The driver varies depending on your operating system.
 At http://bytepki.byte.gr/, you can find drivers for all popular operating systems (Microsoft Windows, Linux, Apple Mac).
 You can download and use these drivers by following the corresponding installation instructions (see immediately below).